jessica-calderon/redux-vs-react/README.md

 -   Debugging state changes gets messy

-that's the point where Redux tends to help more than it hurts.
+That's the point where Redux tends to help more than it hurts.